MaciejPMarciniak/EchopacExportsReader/README.md

 All presented screenshot come form randomly created, probable data representing the original exports from the **EchoPAC** software.

-### Input - .xml export file with functional data of a single patient
+### Input - export file in .xml fromat with functional data of a single patient
 The data is provided in a specific XML structure, which is illegible.
 It is also possible to open the file with applications such us MS Excel, as a table.
 However, population studies on these files would be time-consuming and laborious.
 ![smooth plots](images/xml_example_gedit.png  "Segmental Strain - Echopac version")

-### Input - .txt export file with functional data of a single patient
+### Input - export file in .txt format with functional data of a single patient
 Less data is available in the case of a single view export.
 However, it is still possible to extract the data on segmental strain (color-coded).
 ![smooth plots](images/txt_example.png  "Segmental Strain - Echopac version")